ConSol-Monitoring/snclient/docs/configuration/_index.md

 - no conflicts during package updates.
 - clean separation of upstream and user configuration.
-- no need to walk through the hole default configuration to see what has been customized.
+- no need to walk through the whole default configuration to see what has been customized.

 Best practice is to create a file `snclient_local.ini`, ex.: like this: